-The proposed project would establish an MIH designated area at the project site.
+The proposed project would establish an MIH designated areaDesignated Area at the project site.
 Thirty percent of the residential units will be affordable and will be occupied by households with incomes that are an average of 60 percent of Area Median Income (AMI).
-The Applicant is proposing to utilize Option 1, which requires at least 25 percent of the residential floor area be provided as permanent affordable housing.
-The weighted average of the affordable housing may not exceed 60 percent of AMI (currently \$54,360 for a family of four) and at least 10 percent of the affordable housing must be affordable to households with incomes not exceeding 40 percent of Area Median Income (currently 36,240 for a family of four).
-There can be no more than three income bands, and the maximum household income may not exceed 130 percent of Area Median Income (currently \$117,780 for a family of four).
+The Applicant isco-applicants are proposing to utilize Option 1, which requires at least 25 percent of the residential floor area be provided as permanent affordable housing.
+The weighted average of the affordable housing may not exceed 60 percent of AMI (currently \$54,36057,240 for a family of four) and at least 10 percent of the affordable housing must be affordable to households with incomes not exceeding 40 percent of Area Median Income (currently 36,240\$38,160 for a family of four).
+There can be no more than three income bands, and the maximum household income may not exceed 130 percent of Area Median IncomeAMI (currently \$117,780124,020 for a family of four).